-The Rising Stars Foundation will be hosting its annual fundraising Night of Excellence on Saturday, April 18, 2020.
-All proceeds from the dinner will go towards removing financial, academic and socioeconomic barriers for underserved youth in Manitoba.
+The Rising Stars Foundation annual fundraising Night of Excellence has been postponed until the spring of 2021.
+All proceeds from this dinner go towards removing financial, academic and socioeconomic barriers for underserved youth in Manitoba.
 The Rising Stars Foundation is a local, 100% volunteer ran non-profit organization with the mission of uplifting our community by providing scholarships, support, and mentorship opportunities for aspiring student-athletes and student leaders throughout the province.
 Through our programming and your support, we aim to develop leaders through a combination of academics and athletics.

-With your support through sponsorship and/or ticket purchases you will be investing in Manitoba’s youth.
+With your support through sponsorship and/or ticket purchases you are investing in Manitoba’s youth.
 Your contribution will encourage marginalized youth to fully utilize their gifts and transform their adversity into impactful positive change.
 Together we can provide the opportunity for them to soar and become beacons of hope.

 The Night of Excellence will take place at the Caboto Centre and will feature a buffet style dinner from Sorrento’s.
 The formal portion of the night will include powerful stories from youth leaders; demonstrating determination, perseverance, and a hunger for positive change.
-Join us on Saturday April 18 as we award Scholarships and bursaries to these youth leaders.
+Please stay tuned as we finalize a date for 2020 so we can celebrate the success through adversity of these youth leaders.

 Anne is an oral history writer interested in people, their stories and making meaningful connections.
 Anne is especially interested in writing the resilient stories of the disempowered.
 Her first book The Lucky Ones: African Refugees Stories of Extraordinary Courage (2013) was the winner of the Winnipeg Public Library's On The Same Page Book Award.
 Her second book is Redemption: Stories of Hope, Resilience and Life After Gangs (2017).
 Both are published by Great Plains Publications.
 Anne's books have a philanthropic component, with all author proceeds being donated to a charity which supports the community each book represents.
 Anne is currently working on her next book which will tell the stories of strong and thriving women who grew up in the foster care system.